JamesDunne/rest0-api/README.md

 Hopefully this break-down makes it clear as to where each property of the `query` object goes in the constructed SELECT query.
 The only property absolutely required of the `query` object is the `select` property.

 `WITH XMLNAMESPACES` is added to support SQL-XML queries.
-Adding a property of the form `xmlns:???` where ??? is an XML namespace prefix will assign that namespace prefix to the property's value as the namespace URI.
-For example, if we have `"xmlns:sis": "http://example.org/sis/v1"`, the resulting `WITH XMLNAMESPACES` clause will look like this:
+Adding a sub-object property named `xmlns` with key/value pairs representing XML namespace prefix assignments to XML namespace URIs will build out this query clause.
+For example, if we have `"xmlns": {"sis": "http://example.org/sis/v1"}` then the resulting `WITH XMLNAMESPACES` clause will be this:

 ```sql
     WITH XMLNAMESPACES (